 Overcoming Your Methadone Addiction

 Methadone, like any other opiate, can be very challenging to quit.
-Even though it’s not known for being powerfully addictive like heroin, it still holds significant withdrawal symptoms and can be hard to overcome on your own.
+Even though it’s not known for being as powerfully addictive as heroin, quitting methadone can lead to withdrawal symptoms that can be hard to overcome on your own.
 Call a compassionate treatment expert to find help now in your fight to overcome methadone addiction.